TK Maxx: History

 In March 2009, the TK Maxx e-commerce site was launched, initially selling only handbags, but later also selling other accessories.

-In October 2015, the first Dutch store opened in Eindhoven.
-Followed by two more stores in Groningen and Rotterdam.
+In October 2015, the first Dutch store opened in Eindhoven followed by more stores.
 In April 2017, the brand was launched in Australia, when it took over the thirty five Trade Secret discount department stores.
 The stores opened in April in Brisbane, Sydney and Melbourne with stores in Cairns, Townsville, Toowoomba, Canberra, Newcastle, Wollongong, Albury, the Sunshine Coast and the Gold Coast by the end of May.

-In November 2018, a mass brawl between hostile extended families took place at a TK Maxx outlet in Osnabrück, Germany, during Black Friday sales.
+Its first Tasmanian store opened in June 2023 at Northgate Shopping Centre in Hobart.

-Charity work
+Charity support

-In June 2007, TK Maxx was an active participant of UK Comic Relief, having been the sole retailer of the Red Nose Day T-shirts which generated £2 million for the Comic Relief cause.
-In June 2009, TK Maxx was again the sole retailer of the Red Nose Day T-shirts, with exclusive designs by Stella McCartney, raising a total of £3,200,589.